 5. What are the next steps in the interview process?

 Asking about the next steps shows you are optimistic and want the job.
 Hiring managers appreciate a good sense of self-esteem.
-Just don’t seem too eager, as over-confidence may translate as arrogance.
-Asking about the next steps also helps with determining the follow-up protocols.
-It prevents us from worrying whether it’s too soon to check back in or if they chose another candidate.
+Just don't seem too eager, as over-confidence may translate as arrogance.
+Asking about the next steps also helps with determining the follow-up protocols and prevents you from worrying whether it's too soon to check back in.

 How do I choose the best topics to ask the hiring manager?

-The requirements.
-Along those same lines, make sure you’re ready for the position.
+- The requirements: Along those same lines, make sure you're ready for the position.
 Ask them about the starting date and what is required before you are hired.
-Inquire about special training or equipment you will need.
-Some companies require new hires to participate in a week-long class, preparing them for their new role.
+Inquire about special training or equipment you will need, especially since some companies require new hires to participate in a week-long class to prepare them for their new role.

-The company.
-Job expectations and requirements are two primary discussion points.
-You still need to understand the company before taking on the job.
-Learn about who you’re working for, not just your supervisor but the overall company as well.
-Make sure you have a basic knowledge of the company first.
-Only ask questions not easily found online.
+- The company: Job expectations and requirements are two primary discussion points, but you still need to understand the company before taking on the job.
+Learn about who you're working for.
+Make sure you have a basic knowledge of the company first, and only ask questions when the answers are not easily found online.

-The atmosphere.
-Most companies offer programs for its team members.
-Executives want their team to be happy, healthy and productive.
+- The atmosphere: Most companies offer programs for their team members.
+Executives want their team to be happy, healthy, and productive.
 Ask the hiring manager about special benefits not mentioned in the job description.
 Does the company have a program promoting healthy living?
 What special events are typically scheduled for holidays?
 Does the company offer “suggestion boxes” or encourage open ideas and contributions?

 Time is valuable, especially when you are a hiring manager juggling more than 20 interviews each week.
-Don’t waste their time with frivolous conversation or questions.
-Research the company, job, competition and market before arriving for the interview.
-Ask fresh questions.
-Never ask for information easily found on the company’s “About Us” page.
-Hiring managers interpret these redundant questions as unprofessional and lazy.
-They want candidates to ask stimulating questions and prove they care about the company and the position.
+Don't waste their time with frivolous conversation or questions.
+Research the company, job, competition, and market before arriving for the interview.
+Ask fresh questions, which means you shouldn't ask for information easily found on the company's “About Us” page.
+Hiring managers interpret these redundant questions as you not doing your homework.
+They want candidates to ask stimulating questions and prove they care about the company and the position instead.

 On the other hand, keep in mind the time constraints.
 Your first question always should be about time “I have a couple of questions for you.
-But I don’t want to keep you from your obligations.
+But I don't want to keep you from your obligations.
 How much time do we have?”
 This shows respect and consideration.
-If the interviewer informs you they are pressed for time, limit your questions to information you really need to know (i.e. specific hiring requirements, the next step, salary and benefits, etc.).
+If the interviewer informs you they are pressed for time, limit your questions to the information you really need to know (i.e. specific hiring requirements, the next steps, and salary and benefits).